timvisee/pixelpwnr/README.md

 A quick [pixelflut][pixelflut] ([video][pixelflut-video]) client in
 [Rust][rust] for use at [34C3][34C3], that _pwns_ whole pixelflut panels.

+For a high performance pixelflut server implementation, see:
+[→ pixelpwnr-server (server)][pixelpwnr-server]

 **Note:** This is a prototype project.
 Some things may not work correctly.
 Or some things may work slow.